imomaliev/blogging/dev-to/Vite-vue-ts-tailwind-template/04-Convert-styles-to-tailwindcss-classes-and-configs-part-2/README.md

-# Convert styles to tailwindcss classes and configs (Part 2)
+# Convert styles to TailwindCSS classes and configs (Part 2)

 ## Replace existing styles with TailwindCSS classes in `src/components/HelloWorld.vue`